Increased intracranial pressure

 - Hydrocephalus (increased fluid around the brain)

-- Hypertensive brain hemorrhage
+- Hypertensive brain hemorrhage (bleeding in the brain from high blood pressure)

 - Separated sutures on the skull